 What happens in treatment?

-During your initial appointments at HCS, your therapist will ask a lot of questions to help them understand what is going on in your life and how they may be helpful.
-Your therapist will then work with you to identify your current goals and what steps need to be taken to achieve them.
-These goals will be used to create a plan of action or treatment plan, which outlines what you and your therapist agree to do together to reach your goals.
-Each session following the creation of this plan will be focused on taking those agreed-upon steps and at the end of each session, you and your therapist will assess the progress made.
+During your initial appointments at HCS, your provider will ask questions to help them understand what is going on in your life and how they may be helpful.
+Your provider will then work with you to identify your current goals and what steps need to be taken to achieve them.
+These goals will be used to create a plan of action or treatment plan, which outlines what you and your provider agree to do together to reach your goals.
+Each session following the creation of this plan will be focused on taking those agreed-upon steps and at the end of each session, you and your provider will assess the progress made.

 What else is available?

-Because a high percentage of individuals dealing with substance abuse are also dealing with mental health issues, the following areas can also be addressed:
+Because a high percentage of individuals dealing with substance use disorders are also dealing with mental health issues, the following areas can also be addressed:

 • Family dynamics